 Those copies began to gain a reputation of being higher quality than actual Fender guitars.
 Fender began manufacturing in Japan to force these brands to stop producing copies (and to protect Fender’s reputation).
 However, Fender contracted with the Japanese brand Fujigen Gakki to make Fender Japan guitars.

 During this same time, Fender also started its budget line, Squier.
 This way, it was essentially manufacturing knockoff guitars for itself in hopes of outcompeting brands that made Japanese guitars.
 It largely worked, and the Squier line of electric guitars meant that students and guitarists on a budget could still afford and play Fender-style musical instruments.

 The Japanese-made Fenders were as good as (if not better than) those produced in the U.S., and to this day, made-in-Japan (MIJ) Fenders are well-respected.
 Starting in 1994, guitars made in Japan were stamped with CIJ (crafted in Japan) instead of MIJ.
 If you’d like to hear a Japanese-made Stratocaster from 1992, you can see it in this video demo.

-Fender Japan continues to make quality instruments today, and from time to time the company comes up with interesting Japan-exclusive designs.
+Fender continues to make quality instruments today, and from time to time the company comes up with interesting Japan-exclusive designs such as the Custom Koicaster Strat by Todd Krause, inspired by the historical significance of the Koi Fish in Japan.
 You can take a look at some of them here.

 Earlier Teisco guitars tended to look a bit like Gibson models, but many models produced later had offset, dual-cutaway bodies reminiscent of a Jazzmaster.
 Often, they had somewhat unusual features.
 For instance, the SD-4L guitar shown in this video demo has tone switches instead of the tone knobs most of us are used to.